ieeevr/2024-test/attend/zoom-events-instructions/index.md

     </p>
     <center><img src="{{ "/assets/images/attend/zoom/7.png" | relative_url }}" alt="custom" width="50%"></center>
     <p>
-    If you find a session you are interested in, you can bookmark it by clicking on the flag icon in the lower left corner of its session card.
-Any session in which you are registered as a speaker or host will be automatically bookmarked.
-You can also see how many other attendees have bookmarked this session.
+    Clicking on the “Itinerary” tab on the left hand side of the window will then bring up a personalised timetable with all sessions you have bookmarked.
+Please feel free to use this feature to plan your IEEE VR experience for 2023.
     </p>
     <center><img src="{{ "/assets/images/attend/zoom/8.png" | relative_url }}" alt="plan" width="80%"></center>
     <h2>Need additional help?</h2>